apalache-mc/apalache/docs/src/adr/002adr-types.md

 languages.
 If you like to change the priority of `->`, use parentheses, as usual.
 For example, you may write `(A -> B) -> C`.

 An operator always has the types of its arguments inside `(...)`, e.g., `(Int, Bool) => Int` and `() => Bool`.
-If a type `T` contains a type variable, e.g., `a`, then `T` is a polymorphic type, in which `a` can be instantiated with a monotype (a variable-free term).
+If a type `T` contains a type variable, e.g.,
+`a`, then `T` is a polymorphic type, in which `a` can be instantiated with a monotype (a variable-free term).
 Type variables are useful for describing the types of polymorphic operators.
 Although the grammar accepts an operator type that returns an operator, e.g., `Int => (Int => Int)`, such a type does not have a meaningful interpretation in TLA+.
 Indeed, TLA+ does not allow operators to return other operators.

 A type constant should be understood as a type we don't know and we don't want to know, that is, an uninterpreted type.
 Type constants are useful for fixing the types of CONSTANTS and using them later in a specification.
 Two different type constants correspond to two different -- yet uninterpreted -- types.
 If you know [Microsoft Z3](https://github.com/Z3Prover/z3), a type constant can be understood as an uninterpreted sort in SMT.
 Essentially, values of an uninterpreted type can be only checked for equality.

-Like in programming languages, a type may contain a reference to a type alias.
+Another use for a type constant is referring to a type alias, see [Section 1.2](#defTypeAlias).
 This is purely a convenience feature to make type annotations more concise and easier to maintain.
 We expect that only users will write type aliases: tools should always exchange data with types in the alias-free form.

 **Examples.**